wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 ## Deploying the Salesforce Node.Js Connector

-In order to do 2 way SMS and WhatsApp inside Salesforce, you need to create a webhook to receive the inbound messages from Vonage API and send them into the Salesforce Org via a Custom Object.
+In order to do 2-way SMS and WhatsApp inside Salesforce, you need to create a webhook to receive the inbound messages from Vonage API and send them into the Salesforce Org via a Custom Object.
 We’ve got you covered.

 You will need to download the code from the [Node.js connector](https://github.com/Vonage-Community/sample-messages-salesforce-nodejsconnector) and deploy it onto your favourite Node.js environment: Heroku, AWS Lambda, etc.